China With Autistic children

 Helpful guides:

-Step 4: Choosing Where to Start in Mainland China
+Step 4: Choosing where to start in mainland China with kids

 For first-time visitors travelling with autistic children, I recommend starting with one major city and building from there.